w5xd/WlWebLogReview/README.md

 	<li>wlConfig.php <em>edited as below</em></li>
 	<li>wlLogReview.php </li>
 	<li>wlQso.ico </li>
-	<li>chageMe<em> make up an obscure directory name and create it in your web server.
+	<li>changeMe<em> make up an obscure directory name and create it in your web server.
 Upload these data files to that subdirectory:
 </em>
 <ul>
 	<li>StartingTimes.txt <em>as created by WriteLog in its AudioReview directory</em></li>